 JUUL’s British subsidiary also filed a similar action in the U.K. against one of the alleged patent violators, the French maker of the Bo pod system.

 “Intellectual property laws protect both innovation and consumers,” said JUUL Labs’ chief legal officer Gerald Masoudi.
 “Although we welcome legitimate competition, we will continue to utilize every legal option available to us to keep copy-cat and illegal counterfeit products off the market.
 Juul Labs believes that such products infringe our intellectual property and, in many cases, may present risks to consumers in terms of quality and underage access.”

 Last month, JUUL Labs filed trademark claims against 30 business entities selling copycat JUUL devices and fake JUUL pods.
 As part of that civil action, a federal district court in Virginia granted JUUL’s request for a temporary restraining order, and froze some U.S. assets of the defendants.

 In addition to defending its intellectual property, JUUL alleges that the other devices have questionable manufacturing standards, and may be sold without strict age verification.
 They also claim that their competitors’ products “include inappropriate flavors, seemingly directed to attract underage users.”

 JUUL has already said publicly that eliminating flavors from its products is “on the table,” as the company grapples with an order from the FDA to produce a plan to prevent youth use of its products.
-JUUL probably depends less on flavors than the open-systems portion of the U.S. vaping market, for which a flavor ban would deliver an immediate death sentence.
+JUUL probably depends less on flavors than the open-system niche of vape mods and vape tanks within the U.S. vaping market, for which a flavor ban would deliver an immediate death sentence.